nicosalm/salm.dev/src/writing/command-line-productivity/index.md

 # Command Line Productivity
 Date: 2024-10-10

-> Navigating the world of development tools often leads to bloated workflows and feature overload.
+> I am not a fan of bloated workflows or feature overload.
 In this article, I describe my minimal, focused, keyboard-centric workflow where I do my best work.
+In other words: I shill vim.

 **(!!!) - This post is being updated.**